 We’re committed to seeing an end to human trafficking.
 This drives how we work – and means we tackle the problem at every point, breaking the cycle as well as the symptoms of the crime.

-We do this by bringing together the very best professionals – lawyers, social workers, counsellors, doctors and employ teams to track down victims and perpetrators.
+We do this by bringing together the very best professionals – lawyers, social workers, counsellors, doctors and employ teams to track down victims and assist the state in tracking down criminal networks.
 This enables us to wrestle with the problem at every stage - from prevention all the way through to helping rewrite legislation.

 We know that policies and procedures can be the difference between freedom for a trafficked child or freedom for a trafficker.
 And so, we work with governments on these.
 We’ve seen the effect of south India’s first Child Friendly Court.
 One judge declared that:

-“Because of Justice and Care’s initiative, a 4-year- old child was able to come and give evidence very boldly and fearlessly, which in turn led to conviction in the case.”
+“Because of Justice and Care’s initiative, a four-year-old child was able to come and give evidence very boldly and fearlessly, which in turn led to conviction in the case.”

-We know that communities are their own best defence and so we work in vulnerable, rural, locations training people to prevent trafficking themselves.
-But we need people who can support this growing, life-saving work to stand with us.
+We know that communities are their own best defence and so we work in vulnerable, rural, locations training and empowering people to prevent trafficking themselves.

 Our experience tells us that traffickers target the most vulnerable people, in the poorest communities.
 They deceive victims and their families.
 Those who have been trafficked before face particular risk.